jul095/cvat/kubernetes-templates/README.md

 This guide will focus on how to deploy cvat in an kubernetes environment.

 ## Requirements
+You need to install
+- nuctl
+- kubectl
+- docker
+- docker-compose

 ## Building the container
 In order to do so,